Get birth control, UTI treatment, or find your nearest health center.

-Usually, during regular hours, your clinician will send your treatment plan to you within 2 hours of your visit (at other times, please allow 24 hours).
-They also electronically send your UTI prescription (if any) to your pharmacy at this time or initiate the mail order process on birth control.
+Your clinician will send your treatment plan within 1 business day through the app.
+They also send your UTI prescription (if any) to your pharmacy at this time OR initiate the mail order process for birth control.
 If you message your clinician on the app, they’ll get back to you as soon as they can, usually within a day.
 If using insurance, insurance eligibility verification will be performed prior to clinician review and can extend the process by 1-2 days.

 It's free!
 We do not charge you for shipping.